grave019/coding-quiz/README.md

 I also looked at codeninjas.com https://www.codingninjas.com/blog/2020/11/03/how-to-create-a-quiz-in-javascript/

+In addition, I borrowed some trivia information from rottentomatoes.com

 As well as took advantage of the excellent staff at Central Florida University and Trinity Education Services.
 Thank you for taking the time to read my Code Quiz Project.
 If you would like to view more please submit a pull request.